 During the year ended March 31, 2014, the Company entered into a commercial arrangement with Golden Meditech for the procurement of raw materials that are essential to the automated stem cells extraction process.
-Prices for materials which the Company plans to purchase from Golden Meditech are identical to the prices which Golden Meditech will charge to other independent third parties in the PRC, and the other terms offered to the Company are no less favorable than those offered to other independent third parties.
-For the years ended March 31, 2014, 2015 and 2016, the Company purchased raw materials of RMB14.3 million, RMB15.7 million and RMB37.6 million (\$5.8 million) from China Bright Group Co.
-Limited, a subsidiary of Golden Meditech.
+Prices for materials which the Company purchases from Golden Meditech are identical to the prices which Golden Meditech will charge to other independent third parties in the PRC, and the other terms offered to the Company are no less favorable than those offered to other independent third parties.
+For the years ended March 31, 2016 and 2017 and the period from April 1, 2017 to January 31, 2018, the Company purchased raw materials of RMB37.6 million, RMB36.4 million and RMB18.8 million (\$3.0 million) from China Bright Group Co.
+Limited ("China Bright"), a subsidiary of Golden Meditech.
+Since February 1, 2018, Golden Meditech and China Bright were no longer related parties of the Company.